-Our primary goal in the admissions process is to help each family find the perfect match.
+Our primary goal in the admissions process is to help each family find the perfect match for their needs.
 We recognize that we may not be the perfect match as a co-op for every family.
 The admissions process is a chance for us to get to know each other.
 Honesty in any relationship is key to its success.
 We are not here to convince prospective families that our co-op is right for them.
 We actively encourage families to observe and explore the many homeschool options available.
 Our goal is to help families to grasp the nature of our co-op and what we have to offer, and allow them to weigh all the factors out as they consider whether our co-op is indeed the right match for them.
-Classroom tours, observations, and open houses are important ways to get to know our community.
 When we admit a new child, we are not simply bringing him or her into the co-op community.
 We are bringing the child, his parents, siblings, and extended family into the mix.
 In making admissions decisions we normally give strong preference to families who share common values and goals with the co-op, and who, after careful consideration and exploration, have concluded that our co-op is something that they want very much for their children.
 We consider applications for admissions on a case-by-case open admission basis.

 When we have a space become available, we will narrow an age range to fit that space.
 We will consult the waiting list, starting at the top, flagging all that fit within that age range.
 From there we get in touch with families, one at a time to let them know that a space is available.
 At this time, we will offer to set up a time to tour the school.
 This is most often a one-on-one tour with the director.
 These tours typically take about an hour.

 If it is decided, by you, that our co-op would be a good fit for your family, a non-refundable security deposit is taken within 7 business days to secure the space that is being offered.
 The full amount of the deposit is applied to the registration fee and/or the first month’s tuition.
 A start date will also be decided at this time.

 Time will also be arranged for the child and the parents to meet the teachers.